mianala/bibles/README.md

 # mg-bibles

-A package for accessing Bible verses in Malagasy and Diem versions.
+A package for accessing Bible verses in Malagasy (MG), Diem, King James (KJV), and Louis Segond (APEE) versions.
 This package is actively maintained as it's a core dependency of [Stage](https://stage.loha.dev/sh/k1sry6), the ultimate app for performers, musicians, and artists.

 ## Installation